Ozxahmed/flatiron_capstone/README.md

 One of the hyperparameters within SARIMA allows us to address the non-stationarity of our data, the differencing order.
 To find the optimum hyperparameters, I used AUTO-ARIMA, an algorithm which cycles through various combination of hyperparameters to find the best order for forecasting.

-#### SARIMA- Modeling
+#### SARIMA- Model
-Once I found the optimum parameters for my dataset, I instanciated an instance of the model, fit my training data (6/13 to 6/16) to it, predicted daily yield for 6/17, and then compared this against the actual daily yield in my test set for 6/17.
+Once I found the optimum parameters for my dataset, I instanciated an instance of the model, fitted it to the training data (6/13 to 6/16), predicted daily yield for 6/17, and then compared this against the actual daily yield in my test set for 6/17.
 Following are the performance metrics for my SARIMA model:

 SARIMA train R2 Score: 0.984636